sul-dlss-labs/marctable/README.md

 ## Usage

+*marctable* provides a subcommand style interface for exporting MARC data.

+### CSV

-To convert all the MARC fields to CSV columns:
+CSV is a commonly used data format.
+It doesn't represent lists of values with columns very well though.
+To convert all the MARC fields to CSV:

 ```
 $ marctable csv data.marc data.csv